After Dark by Haruki Murakami

 Mari is quite a quirky character, and I enjoyed getting to know her as the story progressed.
 I liked thinking about the relationship building between her and Takahashi.
 “You seem to have a lot of long stories,” she says to him as she gets to know him.

 “You know what I think?”
 Mari says at one point, “That people’s memories are maybe the fuel they burn to stay alive.
 Whether those memories have any actual importance or not, it doesn’t matter as far as the maintenance of life is concerned.”

-After Dark took me on a vivid journey of Tokyo, and I thoroughly enjoyed this one.
+After Dark took me on a wild journey to Tokyo, and I really enjoyed this one.
 It was beautifully written and deeply thought-provoking.

 The story ends at 7am, and by that point, I felt like I had been on an transatlantic journey, the story having consumed me for the 6 hours that I listened to the audiobook and followed along with the book itself.
 I felt soothed and ready to sleep afterwards, ready for the vivid dreams that would take over as I closed my eyes.About the author

 Haruki Murakami was born in Kyoto in 1949 and now lives near Tokyo.
 His work has been translated into more than fifty languages, and the most recent of his many international honours is the Hans Christian Andersen Literature Award in 2016.

 About the translator